Terminal Illness (Provision of Palliative Care and Support for Carers) Bill

 Groups Affected

-Terminally ill individuals (particularly those over 60): Will benefit from improved access to and quality of palliative care.
+- Terminally ill individuals (especially those over 60): Will potentially benefit from improved access to and quality of palliative care.

-Carers of terminally ill individuals: Will receive information about claiming carer's allowance, potentially reducing financial strain.
+- Carers of terminally ill individuals: Will receive information on claiming carer's allowance, potentially improving their financial support.

-Hospices and voluntary sector palliative care providers: Will be involved in collaborative service provision with CCGs.
+- Hospices and voluntary sector providers: Will be involved in the delivery of palliative care and may see increased collaboration with CCGs.

 Powered by nyModel